 The term of registration is ten years.
 Lanham Act § 8, 15 U.S.C. §§ 1058.
 The registration may be renewed indefinitely provided that the registrant complies with the requirements of Lanham Act §§ 8 & 9, 15 U.S.C. §§ 1058 & 1059.
 Section 8 requires the registrant to file an Affidavit of Continuing Use during the sixth year and every tenth year following the date of registration (thus, the registrant must file a "Section 8 affidavit" in the sixth year, the tenth year, the twentieth year, the thirtieth year, etc.).
-Section 9 requires the registrant to file a Renewal Application every tenth year following the date of registration.21 Registrants typically file the Affidavit of Continuing Use and the Renewal Application as a single document.
+Section 9 requires the registration.6 Registrants typically file the Affidavit of Continuing Use and the Renewal Application as a single document.